LambdaTest/behave-selenium-hyperexecute-sample/README.md

   ]
 ```

-HyperTest also facilitates the provision to download the artefacts on your local machine.
-To download the artefacts, click on Artefacts button corresponding to the associated TestID.
+HyperExecute also facilitates the provision to download the artifacts on your local machine.
+To download the artifacts, click on Artifacts button corresponding to the associated TestID.

 <img width="1423" alt="behave_matrix_artefacts_1" src="https://user-images.githubusercontent.com/1688653/152790522-ad149cca-1226-4285-ae7b-c843ed151286.png">

-Now, you can download the artefacts by clicking on the Download button as shown below:
+Now, you can download the artifacts by clicking on the Download button as shown below:

 <img width="1423" alt="behave_matrix_artefacts_2" src="https://user-images.githubusercontent.com/1688653/152790546-3fade60d-ce39-4b2b-b321-839718820995.png">

 ## Test Execution

-The CLI option *--config* is used for providing the custom HyperTest YAML file (i.e. *yaml/behave_hypertest_matrix_sample.yaml*).
-Run the following command on the terminal to trigger the tests in Python files on the HyperTest grid.
-The *--download-artifacts* option is used to inform HyperTest to download the artefacts for the job.
+The CLI option *--config* is used for providing the custom HyperExecute YAML file (i.e. *yaml/behave_hypertest_matrix_sample.yaml*).
+Run the following command on the terminal to trigger the tests in Python files on the HyperExecute grid.
+The *--download-artifacts* option is used to inform HyperExecute to download the artifacts for the job.

 ```bash
 ./concierge --download-artifacts --config --verbose yaml/behave_hypertest_matrix_sample.yaml
 ```

-Visit [HyperTest Automation Dashboard](https://automation.lambdatest.com/hypertest) to check the status of execution:
+Visit [HyperExecute Automation Dashboard](https://automation.lambdatest.com/hypertest) to check the status of execution:

 <img width="1414" alt="behave_matrix_execution" src="https://user-images.githubusercontent.com/1688653/152790522-ad149cca-1226-4285-ae7b-c843ed151286.png">